awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-ip-ranges.md

-# Location and IP Address Ranges of Global Accelerator Edge Servers<a name="introduction-ip-ranges"></a>
+# Location and IP address ranges of Global Accelerator edge servers<a name="introduction-ip-ranges"></a>

 For a list of Global Accelerator edge server locations, see the *Where is AWS Global Accelerator deployed today?* section on the [ AWS Global Accelerator FAQs](https://aws.amazon.com/global-accelerator/faqs/) page\.